Laser jammer reviews: best laser jammers 2020

 Unfortunately, despite promises to the contrary by the company, all of the legions of LI customers have been left with a jammer that has limited or no support.
 The individual behind Laser Interceptor U.S. essentially stopped supporting their products and instead began working with another manufacturer called Stinger which is currently in the process of entering the U.S. market with their $4000+ super-expensive radar detector and laser jammer combo.

 This does require the owner of a jammer to routinely check for firmware updates or suffer the consequences.
 That being said, even firmware updates have their limitations.
 Some police lasers are requiring that the jammer manufacturers make substantial hardware improvements (ie; CPU changes) and that has proven very challenging to the manufacturers.
+Fortunately, ALP (as well as TMG) do an especially good job at keeping up with the changes.
+ALPs tend be more costly than others such as the ZR5 and TMG, but to many, their performance justifies the price differential.
+It remains a solid choice.

-The tests they conduct are often very limited in scope; are created to favor the jammer; use targeting techniques that may not be representative of how a laser is actually operated in the field; focus on jamming performance of only the front of the vehicle; and tend to be on dead-flat road surfaces with straight-on shots all to ensure optimal conditions for them to perform.
+Also, the tests they conduct are often very limited in scope; are created to favor the jammer; use targeting techniques that are not be representative of how a laser is actually operated in the field; focus on jamming performance of only the front of the vehicle; and tend to be on dead-flat road surfaces with straight-on shots all to ensure optimal conditions for them to perform.
 Even more alarming is that results of total jammer failure (ie; when a jammer is entirely ineffective against a particular police laser gun) are often left undocumented.

 During RALTEC’s testing they discovered an issue with the DragonEye…Because of this RALTEC requested that the results of the DragonEye be omitted from these results.